als429/testing-stuffs-presentation/PRESENTME.md

 ### 13. we also want to be on HTTPS (w/ HSTS of course), mostly because google said they use it as a ranking factor, buuut also because it's a more secure format that allows for the encryption of user's *probably private* browsing information :closed_lock_with_key:
-* other than HTTPS, most of us won't talk to you about XSS, SQL injections, DoS, etc.; we assume you got that (that's developer buddy)
+* other than HTTPS, most of us won't talk to you about XSS, SQL injections, DoS, etc.; we assume you got that (thanks developer buddy)

 <br />
 <br />